Biden move to share vaccine designed to spread US influence

 More than a month of internal debate led up to Biden's decision this week to endorse international calls to strip patent protections for vaccines.

-The policy shift, embraced by many charitable service organizations around the world and liberals at home, wasn't new.
+The policy shift, embraced by many charitable service organisations around the world and liberals at home, wasn't new.

 In the best case, officials acknowledge it will take at least a year for any additional vaccines to be produced due to the change.